JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 ## Type definitions for Three.js

+If you are reading this it is already done! :D

 The "./lib/utils/denoify.ts" script will rewrite the import/export urls into Deno-friendly urls.
 You don't need to run it unless you want to import another version of Three.js.